glacier-creative-git/knowledge-graph-traversal-semantic-rag-research/README.md

 jupyter notebook chunking_research_demonstration.ipynb
 ```

 Additionally, if you are interested in running the full pipeline, you may do so.
-First, set your environment variables in the `.env` and `.env.local`.
+First, set your environment variables in the `.env` file.

 ```commandline
 # OpenAI Configuration